voiceflow/runtime-client-js/docs/advanced-usage.md

 1. `tts` - Set to `true` to enable text-to-speech functionality.
 Any returned speak traces will contain an additional`src` property with an `.mp3` string, which is an audiofile that will speak out the trace text.
 2. `ssml` - Set to `true` to disable the `RuntimeClient`'s SSML sanitization and return the full text string with the SSML included.
 This may be useful if you want to use your own TTS system.
 3. `includeTypes` - Set to a list of trace types to specify the additional trace types you want to receive from `.getResponse()`.
 A speak-type trace is always returned by `.getResponse()`.
-For the full list of available trace types, see the API reference.
+For the full list of available trace types, see  [Advanced Trace Types](#advanced-trace-types).
 4. `traceProcessor` - Set to a "trace processor" function which will be automatically called whenever an interaction method like `.sendText()` receives new traces.

 The Samples section has some working code demonstrating some of the configuration options.